leilanieminen/portfolio-site/README.md

-Hello, there is a lot of errors in my repository.
+Hello, this repository is a practise assignment.
+Here is a link: https://github.com/leilanieminen/portfolio-site